 We have a wonderful 2 day LA itinerary that will take all the guesswork out of how to plan such a quick trip to Los Angeles.

 Day 1 in LA: Big Bus Tour of Los Angeles & Getty Museum

 One of my favorite ways of seeing a new city is with a Big Bus Tour and this is true for Los Angeles as well.
 Since you only have 2 days in LA, you are going to want to see as much as you can.

-A bus tour takes all the guess work out of how to get from one part of town to the other and if you have ever seen the traffic in LA you know how importatnt that is.
+A bus tour takes all the guesswork out of how to get from one part of town to the other and if you have ever seen the traffic in LA you know how important that is.

 Your first day in LA should be spent taking in the sites on the Big Bus Tour.